Los Ciegos Del Barrio: History

-Just before the trip, Jimmy Fontanez joined the group full-time on congas and guira, while Derek moved back to bass.
+Just before the trip, Jimmy Fontanez joined the group full-time on congas and güira, while Derek moved back to bass.
 Alvin took on the timbales and returned to tambora, while Jaime returned to guitar.
 The album features lead vocals by Derek Christopher Suarez, Machete and Jimmy Fontanez, who sang "Bilongo/La Negra Tomasa."

 In the Fall of 2012, due to personal and creative differences, it was announced by band director, Alvin Suarez that the band would finish any remaining commitments through 2013, then go on hiatus.

 In March 2013, the Ciegos embarked on their second trip to Cuba, which turned out to be a disappointing experience for the group, as many of the performances were in the same locations as in the 2011 trip.
 Current events also exacerbated matters, as due to the March 5th announcement of the death of Venezuelan president, Hugo Chávez, Cuba observed several National Days of Mourning in memory of their ally, cancelling all musical and entertainment events nationwide.
 An announcement of Chavez's death was made in the middle of the band's performance in a children's music school, putting an abrupt end to the show and the rest of the performance itinerary.
 The Ciegos continued performing until the late Summer of 2013 before officially going on hiatus.
 The hiatus was short-lived, however, as due to popular demand, the Ciegos decided to put their differences aside and resume performing in the summer of 2014, beginning with the Live at the Lakefront concert series in Milwaukee, Wisconsin - an event in which they played every summer from 2010 through 2018.
 During their 9 appearances, Los Ciegos set 3 attendance records.
 They were the only Latin group featured, and were the only group that organizers would fly in from out of state.